-The for loop on line 60 initializes the M array while lines 61 and 76 compute the value of $\mu$ required for Barrett reduction.
+The for loop on line 60 initializes the M array while lines 71 and 76 through 85 initialize the reduction function that will be used for this modulus.

 - More later.

 7.4 Quick Power of Two

 Calculating $b = 2^a$ can be performed much quicker than with any of the previous algorithms.
 Recall that a logical shift left $m \ll k$ is equivalent to $m \cdot 2^k$ .
 By this logic when m=1 a quick power of two can be achieved.